BenKarmay/benkarmay.github.io/_posts/2023-02-27-VM-Template-Creation.md

 *(Optional depending on use case)*

-From terminal session run the following commands.
+From the terminal session run the following commands.

 ```bash
 sudo apt update